Sparse Federated Learning with Hierarchical Personalized Models: Introduction

-Unfortunately, the distribution of local data stored in different clients varies greatly, and FedAvg performs unwise when meeting none independent and identically distributed (non-IID) data.
+Unfortunately, the distribution of local data stored in different clients varies greatly, and FedAvg performs unwise when meeting none independent and identically distributed (non-i.i.d.) data.
 In particular, generalization errors of the global model increase significantly with the data's statistical diversity increasing~\cite{li2019fedmd,deng2020adaptive}.
-To address this problem, personalized FL based on multi-task learning~\cite{sattler2021clustered} and personalization layers~\cite{arivazhagan2019federated}, and local customization~\cite{li2018federated, t2020personalized, huang2021personalized, fallah2020personalized, achituve2021personalized} have been proposed.
-In particular, local customization based methods fine-tune the local model to customize a personalized model.
-Fedprox~\cite{li2018federated} achieves good personalization through $\ell_2$-norm regularization. pFedMe~\cite{t2020personalized} can decouple personalized model optimization from the global-model learning in a bi-level problem stylized based on Moreau envelopes.
-Per-FedAvg~\cite{fallah2020personalized} sets up an initial meta-model that can be updated effectively after one more gradient descent step.
-FedAMP and HeurFedAMP~\cite{huang2021personalized} utilize the attentive message passing to facilitate more collaboration with similar customers. pFedGP~\cite{achituve2021personalized} is proposed as a solution to PFL based on Gaussian processes with deep kernel learning.
-The proposed $\texttt{sFedHP}$ is a local customization based personalized FL method, so we compare the performance of $\texttt{sFedHP}$ with other local customization based personalized FL methods, including ~\cite{li2018federated,t2020personalized,huang2021personalized,fallah2020personalized,achituve2021personalized}.

-Moreover, frequent communication between clients and the server is usually required in FL to ensure convergence performance, which suffers high latency and limited bandwidth.
-Therefore, effective communication methods, such as sparse optimizers~\cite{srinivas2017training,han2015learning,gale2019state}, quantization methods~\cite{9305988}, ternary compression~\cite{8889996}, and predictive coding~\cite{9681217} have emerged in recent years to address the limitations on communications in FL networks. $\texttt{sFedHP}$ achieve sparse based on sparse constraints. since above communication-efficien methods can be combined with $\texttt{sFedHP}$, we haven't compared with them in this work.

-In this paper, we propose a sparse FL with hierarchical personalized models (\texttt{sFedHP}) by using a hierarchical proximal mapping based on $\ell_2$-norm and a sparse constraint based on approximated $\ell_1$-norm. \texttt{sFedHP} decouples optimizing personalized client and edge models from learning the global model in a tri-level scheme.
+To address this problem, personalized FL based on multi-task learning~\cite{sattler2021clustered} and personalization layers~\cite{arivazhagan2019federated}, and local customization~\cite{li2018federated, t2020personalized, huang2021personalized, fallah2020personalized, achituve2021personalized} have been proposed. { Most personalized federated learning algorithms prioritize the personalized model performance of individual clients, while overlooking the performance of the global model.
+However, this approach contradicts the fundamental purpose of federated learning, which aims to build a high-quality global model.
+Disregarding the global model's performance may lead to a suboptimal model and hinder the inclusion of new clients.
+Additionally, frequent communication between clients and the server is typically necessary in federated learning to ensure convergence performance, which can be hampered by high latency and limited bandwidth. }